top of page

 SILUS RENST

-It is not precisely known when the event took place, but what is known is as follows: Silus Renst was once an ordinary person named Uhlar, who, due to adverse circumstances and against their will, ended up falling into the world of darkness, where they assumed a new form and acquired great and unimaginable powers.
-However, the reality was that they were bound to something they could not overcome, and they would forever live in that form.
-Like everything, this transformation came with the responsibility and duty to control a vast army of cursed beasts.
-Their name was forgotten, and they came to be known as Silus Renst.
-Their identity and lineage within the lineages remain a mystery, but every mystery will one day be unraveled.
+The moment of Silus Renst's transformation remains lost to time, but what is known is as follows: Silus Renst was once an ordinary person named Uhlar, who, through adverse circumstances and against their will, fell into the world of darkness, where they assumed a new form and acquired immense, unimaginable powers.
+However, the truth is that they were bound to something they could not overcome and would live in that form forever.
+As with all things, this transformation came with the responsibility and duty to command a vast army of cursed beasts.
+Their former name was forgotten, and they came to be known only as Silus Renst.
+Their identity and lineage remain shrouded in mystery, but all mysteries are destined to be revealed one day.

 THORENS, THE GUARDIANS OF DARKNESS

-In the face of the need to create a force to attack the worlds of Anahkólion, Anathurilis, and Ernathurilis, Omnathar created the Thorens to compose the Army of Darkness.
-The Thorens were nothing more than Gontthers transformed into deformed creatures obedient to one master only: Omnathar.
-When Nomenadhúrth was created, Omnathar incited him to command the army of Thorens, the Guardians of Darkness, against the worlds of Anahkólion, Anathurilis, and Ernathurilis.
-Accompanied by the Ardolerocs, the ancient feline creatures of the Gontthers called Arlierocs, the Thorens were merciless warriors, where mercy was a word that did not exist.
+Faced with the need to create a force to invade the realms of Anahkólion, Anathurilis, and Ernathurilis, Omnathar created the Thorens to form the Army of Darkness.
+The Thorens were nothing more than Gontthers, transformed into twisted creatures, obedient to only one master: Omnathar.
+When Nomenadhúrth was brought into being, Omnathar incited him to lead the Thorens, the Dark Guardians, against the worlds of Anahkólion, Anathurilis, and Ernathurilis.
+Accompanied by the Ardolerocs, who were once Arlierocs, the ancient feline companions of the Gontthers, the Thorens were relentless warriors who knew no mercy.

 The Wizards' War